jinyx728/academic-kickstart/content/project/system-and-software.md

 caption = ""

 +++
 This page lists all of the labs I've done in several computer system courses.
-I get **full score** on almost every lab.
+I got **full score** on almost every lab.
 It also lists all the software engineering related courses I've taken.
 See below for detail.

-### Computer system related courses and labs
+## **Computer system related courses and labs**

 *SE101-Introduction to Computer Systems I*: